Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Galaxy structure with central supermassive black holes in the WDM Thomas-Fermi approach

 \be \frac{d^2 \mu}{dr^2} + \frac2{r} \; \frac{d \mu}{dr} = - 4\pi \, G \, m \, \rho(r) = - \frac{2 \, g \; G \; m}{\pi \; \hbar^3} \int_0^{\infty} dp\;p^2 \; \sqrt{p^2 + m^2} \; f\left[\displaystyle \sqrt{p^2 + m^2} - m -\mu(r)\right]\; , \ee

 where $ G $ is Newton's constant and $ \rho(r) $ is the DM mass density.

-Eq. (\ref{pois}) provides an ordinary {\bf nonlinear} differential equation that determines {\bf self-consistently} the chemical potential $ \mu(r) $ and constitutes the Thomas--Fermi approach \citep{newas,astro} (see also ref. \citep{peter}).
+Eq. (\ref{pois}) provides an ordinary {\bf nonlinear} differential equation that determines {\bf self-consistently} the chemical potential $ \mu(r) $ and constitutes the Thomas-Fermi approach \citep{newas}, \cite{astro}, \cite{eqesta} (see also ref. \citep{peter}).
 This is a semi-classical approach to galaxy structure in which the quantum nature of the DM particles is taken into account through the quantum statistical distribution function $ f(E) $.